Ta'ang National Liberation Army

-The Ta'ang National Liberation Army (တအာင်း အမျိုးသား လွတ်မြောက်ရေး တပ်မတော်; abbreviated TNLA) is a political organization and armed group in Myanmar.
+The Ta'ang National Liberation Army (တအာင်း အမျိုးသား လွတ်မြောက်ရေး တပ်မတော်; abbreviated TNLA) is a political organisation and armed group in Myanmar.
 It is the armed wing of the Palaung State Liberation Front (PSLF).

 History

-The PSLF has its origins in the Palaung National Front (PNF), a Ta’ang armed group that was founded in 1963.
-In 1976, a PNF leader, Mai Kwan Tong, broke away with the support of the Kachin Independence Organisation (KIO) and formed the Palaung State Liberation Organisation/Palaung State Liberation Army (PSLO/PSLA), which quickly upstaged the PNF.
+The PSLF has its origins in the Palaung National Front (PNF), a Ta'ang armed group founded in 1963.
+In 1976, the PNF leader Mai Kwan Tong broke away with the support of the Kachin Independence Organisation (KIO) and formed the Palaung State Liberation Organisation/ Palaung State Liberation Army (PSLO/PSLA), which quickly upstaged the PNF.
 The PSLA then waged a guerrilla war against the armed forces of the Socialist Republic of the Union of Burma.
-In the late 1980s, the group was weakened by the introduction of new counter-insurgency tactics and the signing of a ceasefire agreement by the KIO 4th Brigade, its long-time ally, who became the Kachin Defence Army and stopped supplying it with weapons.
+In the late 1980s, the group was weakened by the introduction of new counterinsurgency tactics and the signing of a ceasefire agreement by the KIO 4th Brigade, its longtime ally, which became the Kachin Defence Army and stopped supplying it with weapons.
 On 27 April 1991, the PSLA agreed to sign a ceasefire with the State Law and Order Restoration Council.
-In reaction, several of its members based at the headquarters of the Karen National Union in Manerplaw, on the Thailand-Myanmar border, decided to reject the decision of their mother organization and on 12 January 1992 formed the Palaung State Liberation Front (PSLF) under the leadership of Mai Tin Moung.
+In reaction, several of its members based at the headquarters of the Karen National Union in Manerplaw, on the Thailand–Myanmar border, rejected the decision of their mother organisation and on 12 January 1992 formed the Palaung State Liberation Front (PSLF) under Mai Tin Moung's leadership.
 (Note: Until he was assassinated in May 1994.)
-In the subsequent years, the PSLO progressively lost its influence and was eventually forced by the regime to disarm and demobilize in 2005.
-Many dissatisfied rank-and-file members of the PSLO then joined the PSLF and were provided training by the KIA's 3rd and 4th Brigades in Laiza.
+In the subsequent years, the PSLO progressively lost its influence.
+In 2005 it was forced by the regime to disarm and demobilise.
+Many dissatisfied rank-and-file members of the PSLO then joined the PSLF and were trained by the KIA's 3rd and 4th Brigades in Laiza.

-In October 2009, the PSLF held its 3rd congress and its leaders Tar Aik Bong and Tar Bone Kyaw announced the creation of the Ta'ang National Liberation Army (TNLA) as the armed wing of the PSLF.
+In October 2009, the PSLF held its third congress and its leaders Tar Aik Bong and Tar Bone Kyaw announced the creation of the Ta'ang National Liberation Army (TNLA) as the armed wing of the PSLF.
 The TNLA then started operating in Ta'ang populated areas of northern Shan State and engaging in occasional clashes with the Tatmadaw.
 On 9 November 2012, it held an unofficial meeting with the junta's negotiating body, the Union Peace-making Work Committee, but contacts were not further developed.
-The TNLA subsequently did not take part in peace negotiations with the central government partly because of their lack of confidence in the latter's ability to control the army's actions.
+The TNLA did not take part in peace negotiations with the central government partly because of its lack of confidence in the latter's ability to control the army's actions.
 It was not a signatory of the Nationwide Ceasefire Agreement in 2015 but joined the UWSA-led Federal Political Negotiation and Consultative Committee.
-In 2016, it joined the Northern Alliance along with the Arakan Army (AA), the Kachin Independence Army (KIA) and the Myanmar National Democratic Alliance Army (MNDAA).
-In 2019, the AA, the MNDAA and the TNLA strengthened their military cooperation by founding the Three Brotherhood Alliance.
+In 2016, it joined the Northern Alliance along with the Arakan Army (AA), the Kachin Independence Army (KIA), and the Myanmar National Democratic Alliance Army (MNDAA).
+In 2019, the AA, MNDAA, and TNLA strengthened their military cooperation by founding the Three Brotherhood Alliance.